-Going Concern - the financial statements have been prepared on the assumption that the Authority has continuity of Service Provision and will continue to provide those operational Services for the foreseeable future.
+Going Concern - the financial statements have been prepared on the assumption that the Authority will continue in operational existence for the foreseeable future.

 Legality - where the accounting principles and specific legislation requirements are in conflict, the financial statements have been prepared to reflect legislative requirements.

 For detail on Usable and Unusable Reserves see Notes 23 and 24.